 In their 2018-19 annual report The Royal Mint’s Chief Executive, Anne Jessopp, detailed that their demographic of coin collectors has grown from 180,000 to 238,000 over the last year alone; take this into account alongside a statement from the Mint’s chairman saying the declining use of physical cash has “resulted in more competitive tenders for overseas coins and less demand for UK coin”, and it’s not hard to see how The Royal Mint now plans to earn its weight in gold.
 The increasing prominence of a cashless society has been leaving mints scrambling for a solution, finding additional sources of revenue that have previously been left on the periphery of the business.
 This change in how the public choose to spend is forcing the major banks to change their practice, with this being passed on to the Mint through a lower demand for newly produced coinage.
 Showing a 16% fall on the previous year, 2018 saw 26% of transactions be fulfilled with cash and 15.1 billion transactions being completed using a debit card.
 This decline in physical money is expected to continue with UK Finance forecasting that by 2028 cash will be used in only 9% of all UK transactions.

 Research Your Investment

 But, for those in search of a safe haven asset, bullion coins are still the gold standard, with clued up investors and collectors finding themselves rarely swindled.
-The whilst the approach to salesmanship may be changing, the ques for a sound investment remain, buying at an opportune time, reflected by a low spot price and premium.
+Whilst the approach to salesmanship may be changing, the cues for a sound investment remain, buying at an opportune time, reflected by a low spot price and premium.

 A Clear Choice?